UgohP/javascript-projects/README.md

 3. A circumference calculator - A simple javascript program that calculates the circumference of a circle.

 4. Subsription - A small program that checks if a user is subscribed or not.
 It also checks for the payment method.

+5. Guessing Game - A game that a user will guess a number from 1 - 100.
+The user has unlimited trial until he/she guesses the correct answer.